The 7-year-old girl had been fighting the most common childhood cancer, acute lymphoblastic leukemia (ALL), for more than a year.

 “Three weeks after receiving the treatment, she was in remission,” says Dr. Grupp.
 “Emily completely responded to her T cell therapy.
-We checked her bone marrow for the possibility of disease again at three months and six months out from her treatment, and she still has no disease whatsoever.
-The cancer-fighting T cells are still there in her body.”
+We checked her bone marrow for the possibility of disease again at three months and six months out from her treatment, and she still has no disease whatsoever."
+Now more than five year later, the cancer-fighting T cells are still there in her body.

 Flourishing after life-saving treatment

-For Kari and Tom, it’s incredible to think how much has changed in just a few months.
-After spending years in treatment, Emily is now back at home, going to school, playing soccer and walking her dog Lucy.
+For Kari and Tom, it’s incredible to think how much their daughter's life has changed.
+After spending years in treatment, Emily is going to school, playing soccer and walking her dog Lucy.
 She’s living life like any other little girl.

 “T cell therapy was really the only option left for Emily,” says Tom.
 “But we entered her into the trial really hopeful, and from the very beginning we just really had a good feeling about it.
 So all along we said, ‘it just has to work, it has to work for Emily’ — and it did.”

-Emily benefited significantly from the T cell therapy in a circumstance where there was no other treatment that had any possibility of controlling her disease.
-But it’s not yet time to call CTL019 a magic bullet.
-While the results in Emily and other CTL019 patients are encouraging, many more patients must be treated before scientists will know whether it is a viable, safe, long-term solution for controlling B cell cancers in children and adults.
+Emily benefited significantly from T-cell therapy in a circumstance where there was no other treatment that had any possibility of controlling her disease.
+But it’s not yet time to call T-cell therapy a magic bullet.
+While the results in Emily and the more than 150 patients who have undergone this treatment are encouraging, research is ongoing to determine if this is long-term solution for controlling B cell cancers in children and adults.

 CHOP continues research

 Dr. Grupp says there is a change in thinking surrounding enrollment in clinical trials for cancer patients.
-Rather than waiting until a patient is nearly out of options to consider experimental treatment options, oncologists are recognizing patients who might qualify for CTL019 and other clinical trials earlier in the process.
+Rather than waiting until a patient is nearly out of options to consider experimental treatment options, oncologists are recognizing patients who might qualify for CAR T-cell therapy and other clinical trials earlier in the process.

 “If we have a patient with high-risk disease where we think cell therapy might be necessary down the line, we’ll collect the cells now while the child is still reasonably healthy.
 It’s an insurance policy for the future.”